 They really went all out for this as there were buildings, tents and various setups throughout the maze I wandered through filled with period actors and actresses.
 Everyone was in their Robin Hood era clothing, playing their parts and traveling around the forest.
 I passed groups of actors on a wagon heading off somewhere with supplies and goods for sale perhaps somewhere else in the area.
 As I recall there were a couple guys with a very old saw demonstrating it’s use to enthralled onlookers.
-People were stopped watching bread being made, tools fabricated and people living their lives as they would have done long ago.
+People were stopped watching bread being made, tools fabricated and people living their lives as they would’ve done long ago.
 All, Quite fascinating to say the least.

 I managed to find my way to a clearing where seats were set up and a large area was cordoned off for some type of an event.
-And true to form there was a jousting event and small battle recreations enacted throughout the day for the crowd.
-I sat myself down on the grass adjacent to the larger of the areas and watched knights reenact jousts and head to head battles.
+And true to form there was a jousting event and small battles enacted throughout the day for the crowd.
+I sat down on the grass adjacent to the larger of the areas and watched knights reenact jousts and head to head battles.
 It was it appeared to be a series of events where knights would battle each other in a variety of events to win the attention of the Queen or perhaps a Princess.
 All the activity made the event quite interesting.

 I managed to pry myself away and wander down another path and what do I see but a setup where anyone could come by and pretend to be a news anchor on a stage the BBC had set up there.
-I of course walked up to the table to ask what was going on and one of the staff immediately recognized I was an american and began having some fun with me.
+I of course walked up to the table to ask what was going on and one of the staff immediately recognized I was an American and began having some fun with me.
 The accent thing again, and we both had some fun with it and I ended up with a few extra parting gifts probably because I was good natured about the whole thing.
 As I was joking with the BBC staff a very attractive blonde walked over and it turned out to be Ann Davies.
-I happened to be a watcher of BBC while I lived over there so I recognized here and asked to take a picture.
+I happened to be a watcher of BBC while I lived over there so I recognized her and asked to take a picture.
 She of course obliged and I must say she is quite attractive in person as she is on tv.
 We chatted a bit, I snapped a couple photos and moved on after saying goodbye to the event hosts.
 What a luck turn of events, Robin Hood, Sherwood Forest, Ann Davies, Wow.

 I worked my way back through the forest and turned up again at the place where I entered and there were a couple people playing some type of instrument I’d never seen before.
 It was something that was played several hundred years ago and I don’t unfortunately recall what the name of it was but I did sit and listen for a bit.

 Well, it was back to the store to make some purchases and I ended up getting some Sherwood forest chocolate and various other candies for myself and to mail home for the others to sample.
 A great day in Sherwood Forest if I do say so.
-If I’m ever in England and the fest is on I intend to show up again and enjoy the festivities.
+If I’m ever in England and the fest is on, I intend to show up again and enjoy the festivities.